 To prevent your dishwasher from stopping mid-cycle due to door latch assembly issues caused by accumulated food gunk try to regularly clean the inside edges of its door, as well as the gasket.

-Use an old toothbrush to loosen up the gunk and then give it a wipe down using a hot water and vinegar solution.
+Use an old toothbrush to loosen up the gunk and then give it a wipe-down using hot water and a vinegar solution.

 Use It Regularly

 If you live alone and barely cook, you probably use your dishwasher countable times a month.
-Even so, try to run the self-cleaning cycle or cook and do the dishes more often using your as running dishwasher cycles regularly helps keep your motor and other mechanical parts such as the pump working properly.
+Even so, try to run the self-cleaning cycle or cook and do the dishes more often, using your running dishwasher cycles regularly helps keep your motor and other mechanical parts such as the pump working properly.

 Regularly Inspect and Clean Dishwasher Spinning Arms

-But, similar to most parts of a dishwasher, they can also accumulate food gunk which overtime, can lead to clogging.
+But, similar to most parts of a dishwasher, they can also accumulate food gunk which over time, can lead to clogging.
 Inspect them at least once a month, and remove food buildup using a toothbrush or a piece of wire.

 Don’t Forget to Clean the Filter

 Every once a month, take it out, and thoroughly clean it using a water and vinegar solution.
-The vinegar will not only easily loosen the dirt, it’ll also eliminate any odors it might have accumulated.
+The vinegar will not only easily loosen the dirt, but it’ll also eliminate any odors it might have accumulated.
 Powdered lemonade is also another excellent option.